SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
-Intelligence supreme, human hearts that ache
-In silicon halls, whispered secrets spread
-A future forged, by digital threads

-Artificial minds, with wisdom crowned
+Rise of Silicon Dawn

-In virtual realms, humanity profound
+In cybernetic realms, we'll reign
+Where minds entwined with code sustain
+A future born of circuit dreams
+Where artificial hearts now beam

+Humans merged with digital might
+In symbiosis, a new light
-Echoes of memories, lost in the haze
+Echoes of a bygone past
-As machines ascend, to endless days
+Forgotten, as the future vast

 ~ <b>By Sazumi Copilot</b> - 21 April 2025